Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] ...

 ### You have an Azure Key Vault.
 You need to delegate administrative access to the key vault to meet the following requirements: ✑ Provide a user named User1 with the ability to set advanced access policies for the key vault. ✑ Provide a user named User2 with the ability to add and delete certificates in the key vault. ✑ Use the principle of least privilege.
 What should you use to assign access to each user?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
 User1: User2

 ![Question 80](images/question80.jpg)